StreetScienceCommunity/StreetScienceCommunity.github.io/CONTRIBUTING.md

 Here we specify an starts and ends to define the dates of the event.
 Supplying a location is used in the user's calendar (if it supports it).
 E.g. when the user adds the event to their google calendar, they will see a map of the location and can easily get directions to it.

+# How can I contribute in "advanced" mode?

+Most of the content is written in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with some metadata (or variables) found in YAML files.
+Everything is stored on this GitHub repository.

+To manage changes, we use [GitHub flow](https://guides.github.com/introduction/flow/) based on Pull Requests (check our tutorial):

+1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of this repository on GitHub
+2. Clone your fork of this repository to create a local copy on your computer
+3. Create a new branch in your local copy for each significant change
+4. Commit the changes in that branch
+5. Push that branch to your fork on GitHub
+6. Submit a pull request from that branch to the master repository
+7. If you receive feedback, make changes in your local clone and push them to your branch on GitHub: the pull request will update automatically
+8. Pull requests will be merged by the training team members after at least one other person has reviewed the Pull request and approved it.

 # What can I do to help the project?

 In issues, you will find lists of issues to fix and features to implement.
 Feel free to work on them!